Philosophy Of Yoga

 Niyama means rules of life.
 These are the rules prescribed for personal observance.
 Compared with the yamas, the niyamas are more intimate and personal.
 They refer to the attitude we adopt toward ourselves as we create a code for living soulfully

 - Sauca – Purity

 The first niyama is sauca, meaning purity and cleanliness.
 Sauca has both an inner and an outer aspect.
 Outer cleanliness simply means keeping ourselves clean.
 Inner cleanliness has as much to do with the healthy, free functioning of our bodily organs as with the clarity of our mind.
-Practicing asanas or pranayama are essential means for attending to this inner sauca.
-Asanas tones the entire body and removes toxins while pranayama cleanses our lungs, oxygenates our blood and purifies our nerves.
+Practising asanas or pranayama are essential means for attending to this inner sauca.
+Asanas tones the entire body and remove toxins while pranayama cleanses our lungs, oxygenates our blood and purifies our nerves.
 “But more important than the physical cleansing of the body is the cleansing of the mind of its disturbing emotions like hatred, passion, anger, lust, greed, delusion and pride.”